 Hızlı SW da Nardo Grisi gövde rengine boyanmış ancak eşlik eden detaylar Piyano Siyahı, Kristal Grisi ve Misano Kırmızısı.
 Diğer ekstralara baktığımızda ise ızgaraya konulan aydınlatma grubu, Alkantara ve deri döşeme ve özel bir ses sistemi görüyoruz.

 Avusturya'nın Reifnitz kentinde yapılan 38'inci GTI buluşması bugün başlıyor.

-Gallery: VW Golf GTI, Golf R SW - Wörthersee 2019
+Galeri: VW Golf GTI, Golf R SW - Wörthersee 2019

 World premiere: An interplay of light and lightness – a hologram in the GTI